-The pseudocode is given in Algorithm 2.
-GENERIC operates as follows.
-Each process p_k computes a set A of covers $A_i(R_i)$ that are of same size as F. Then p_k determines the leader $l_j(A_j(R_i))$ in each cover $A_j(R_i)$.
+The pseudocode for GENERIC is given in Algorithm 2.
+The algorithm operates as follows.
+Each process p_k computes a set \mathcal{A} of covers $A_j(R_i)$ that are of same size as F. Then p_k determines the leader $l_j(A_j(R_i))$ in each cover $A_j(R_i)$.
 The process in $A_j(R_i)$ with smallest y-coordinate is selected as a leader.
 If there exist two processes with the same smallest y-coordinate, then the process with the smaller x-coordinate between them is picked.
-If p_k is selected leader, it participates in running PSL [17].
+If p_k is selected leader, it participates in running PSL [23] (or any other Byzantine consensus algorithm).
 The leaders run PSL then broadcast the achieved decision.
 The non-leader processes adopt it.

 Analysis of GENERIC.
-We now study the correctness and fault-tolerance guarantees of GENERIC.
+Let us discuss the correctness and fault-tolerance guarantees of GENERIC.
 In all theorems of this section, GENERIC achieves the solution in M + 2 communication rounds.
 The proof for this claim is similar to that for BASIC in Theorem 2.